-Mr. Chairman, Qulliq Energy Corporation has also made a significant breakthrough with the Independent Power Producer program.
-This allows larger-scale independent producers to generate renewable and sell the power generated to Qulliq Energy Corporation.
-In July 2022, Qulliq Energy Corporation was granted interim approval to accept applications to the program while our policy was developed, which will be before Cabinet before year end.
+Mr. Chairman, the Qulliq Energy Corporation has also made a significant breakthrough with the Independent Power Producer Program.
+This allows larger-scale independent producers to generate renewable and sell the power generated to the Qulliq Energy Corporation.
+In July 2022 the Qulliq Energy Corporation was granted interim approval to accept applications to the program while our policy was developed, which will be before cabinet before year-end.

-This fall, Qulliq Energy Corporation signed its first energy purchase agreement in Sanikiluaq in partnership with Nunavut Nukkiksautiit Corporation.
-These agreements mark the development of Anurirjuanut Nukkiksautiit project, the first wind-generated independent power producer in Nunavut.
+This fall, the Qulliq Energy Corporation signed its first energy purchase agreement in Sanikiluaq in partnership with the Nunavut Nukkiksautiit Corporation.
+This agreement marks the development of the Anuriqjuak Nukkiksautiit Project, the first windgenerated independent power producer in Nunavut.

-Mr. Chairman, in response to customer's feedback and to promote program growth, Qulliq Energy Corporation implemented changes under the Net Metering Program to increase the individual customer's renewable energy generation capacity limit from 10 kW to 15 kW; it expanded municipal accounts from one to two accounts, and removed the March 31 credit reset date.
+Mr. Chairman, in response to customers' feedback and to promote program growth, the Qulliq Energy Corporation implemented changes under the Net Metering Program to increase the individual customer's renewable energy generation capacity limit from 10 kilowatts to 15 kilowatts, expanded municipal accounts from one to two accounts, and removed the March 31 credit reset date.

-Mr. Chairman, QEC is working to transition [its] information technology system to the Government of Nunavut's network permanently to further strengthen and modernize its IT infrastructure.
+Mr. Chairman, the QEC is working to transition its information technology system to the Government of Nunavut's network permanently to further strengthen and modernize its IT infrastructure.

-Mr. Chairman, Qulliq Energy Corporation also implemented territory-wide rates in October 2022.
+Mr. Chairman, the Qulliq Energy Corporation also implemented territorywide rates in October 2022.
 Nunavummiut now pay the same rate for electricity no matter which community they live in.
 This decision was 20 years in the making and will have a lasting impact on Qulliq Energy Corporation customers for years to come.

-Finally, Mr. Chairman, in March of this year Qulliq Energy Corporation received Cabinet approval to create four new indeterminate apprenticeship positions for Inuit.
-This allows four more Inuit to learn valuable trades skills here at home and contribute to their local economies for decades to come.
+Finally, Mr. Chairman, in March of this year the Qulliq Energy Corporation received cabinet approval to create four new indeterminate apprenticeship positions for Inuit.
+This allows four more Inuit to learn valuable trade skills here at home and contribute to their local economies for decades to come.

-In closing, Mr. Chairman, I want to thank the officials, staff, and the Department of Culture and Heritage and the Qulliq Energy Corporation for their commitment to supporting and implementing the Katujjiluta mandate.
+In closing, Mr. Chairman, I want to thank the officials, staff, the Department of Culture and Heritage, and the Qulliq Energy Corporation for their commitment to supporting and implementing the Katujjiluta mandate.
 As you can see, their hard work and expertise has led to significant benefits for Nunavummiut and for our communities.
-I am proud to serve as their minister and a member of this executive council.
+I am proud to serve as their minister and a member of this Executive Council.
 Thank you, Mr. Chairman.